HeyMarcy/productPage/README.md

 ## Intent and To Dos:
 My approach here is to present an initial version of the UI layer.
 With the exception of this `READ ME` all the work was completed within 2 hours.
-Missing items included: the header, breadcrumbs, star-rating icons and an icon in the footer area.
+**Missing items included: the header, breadcrumbs, star-rating icons and an icon in the footer area.+*

 ### To-Dos:
 - Add responsive header